A Robust Similarity Estimator

-Note that the signs of $\xi$ and $\rho$ are always identical, while the magnitude of $\xi$ never exceeds the magnitude of $\rho$, i.e. $|\xi|\leq|\rho|$, because $\frac{2\sigma_{1}\sigma_{2}}{\sigma_{1}^{2}+\sigma_{2}^{2}}\leq1$ due to the Cauchy-Schwartz inequality.
-It then follows that $\xi$ is also constrained between $-1$ and $1$, and attains the limits in case of perfect correlation ($\rho=\pm1$) and variance homogeneity ($\sigma_{1}^{2}=\sigma_{2}^{2}$).
-In other words, the coefficient of resemblance, $\xi$, can be interpreted as a measure of statistical similarity between the random variables, where both the correlation and scale are taken into consideration.
-Namely, $\xi$ is higher when the variables tend to exhibit more similar correlation components, along with more similar variance components (magnitudes).
+and the coefficient of proportionality depends only on the relative scale, $c=\frac{\sigma_{2}}{\sigma_{1}}$.
+While the signs of $\xi=\xi(c,\rho)$ and $\rho$ are always identical, the magnitude of $\xi$ never exceeds the magnitude of $\rho$, i.e. $|\xi|\leq|\rho|$, due to the Cauchy-Schwartz inequality.
+For a fixed $\rho\neq0$, function $\xi(c,\rho)$ attains its maximum when $c=1$, i.e. when $\sigma_{1}=\sigma_{2}$.
+The coefficient of resemblance $\xi$ can be interpreted as a measure of statistical similarity between the random variables, where both the correlation and scales are taken into consideration.
+Namely, $\xi$ is higher when the variables tend to exhibit higher correlation, along with more similar scale parameters (magnitudes).